rukor/I-D/httpbis-tcp/draft.md

 request.
 Two popular ones are NTLM and Negotiate.

-If such an authentication has been negotiated on a TCP connection, that connection can remain authenticated througout the rest of its life time.
+If such an authentication has been negotiated on a TCP connection, that connection can remain authenticated throughout the rest of its life time.
 This discrepancy with how other HTTP authentications work makes it important to handle these connections with care.